-Collard greens grow well in the South and they tend to be fairy affordable.
-This recipe is based off the Callaloo-style collards, which hail from the Caribbean, this became a go-to recipe.
+Collard greens grow well in the South and they tend to be fairly affordable.
+This recipe is based on the Callaloo-style collards, which hail from the Caribbean, this became a go-to recipe.
 To bulk it up, this recipe added beans.
 Serve over rice if desired.

 Recipe from The No Meat Athlete Cookbook: Whole Food, Plant-Based Recipes to Fuel Your Workouts and the Rest of Your Life © Matt Frazier and Stepfanie Romine, 2017.
 Photographs copyright © Ken Carlson, Waterbury Publications Inc. Reprinted by permission of the publisher, The Experiment.
 Available wherever books are sold. theexperimentpublishing.com

 Caribbean Coconut Collards and Sweet Potatoes [Vegan]

 - 1 tablespoon coconut oil (OR: 1 tablespoon of the light or full-fat coconut milk listed below, plus broth as needed)

 - 3 garlic cloves, chopped

 - 2 bunches collard greens (about 2 pounds/900 g), stemmed, leaves chopped into 1-inch (2.5 cm) squares

 - 1 large sweet potato, peeled and diced

 - One 15-ounce (425 g) can red kidney beans or chickpeas, drained and rinsed